-PopJam is a free app and there are NO in-app purchases.
+PopJam is free and there are NO in-app purchases.

-- Follow their friends and the stuff that they love, such as Nintendo and Guinness World Records.
+- Follow their friends and the stuff that they love, such as toy brands and TV channels

-- Upload or share photos revealing any personally identifying information.
+- Upload or share posts revealing any personally identifying information

 - Upload or share photos of selfies or images revealing their faces or their friends’, without disguising themselves with stickers or drawings.
 (Note: PopJam was originally acquired from Mind Candy by SuperAwesome in 2015, after which we integrated our technology to ensure the platform was COPPA and GDPR compliant, protecting your child’s data and ensuring that they do not share Personally Identifiable Information.
 Prior to this point, selfies were allowed on PopJam.
 Although not strictly required, we are ensuring that all of these historic images are being removed to deliver the safest possible environment.
 During this time you may very occasionally see an old example but rest assured it will soon have vanished.)